reeta-042/exam-ai/README.md

 #### 2. The Relevance Problem: A Multi-Layered Retrieval Strategy
 Simply searching for text is not enough to get relevant results.
 This application uses a sophisticated, multi-stage retrieval process to find the most accurate information:

-*   **Advanced Embedding Model (`BAAI/bge-large-en-v1.5`):** Standard embedding models failed to understand the nuances of the (sometimes garbled) academic text.
-We upgraded to a state-of-the-art, open-source model.
-This required rebuilding the Pinecone index with a larger vector dimension (`1024`), a critical step that dramatically improved the base semantic search quality.

 *   **Hypothetical Document Embeddings (HyDE):** To overcome query ambiguity and API costs from previous methods (`MultiQueryRetriever`), we implemented HyDE.
 This technique uses a fast, external LLM (**Groq Llama3-8b**) to generate a hypothetical, ideal answer to the user's query *first*.
 The embedding of this rich, hypothetical answer is then used for the semantic search, resulting in far more relevant document retrieval at virtually no cost.